TRUMPF-IoT/OpcUaMachineTools/Doc/opcuagateway.md

 Just replace "X0REPLACE0X" with the ID of the machine.

 ##### Possible usages of the namespace URIs:
 - For example in the configuration of your OPC UA client software which items shall be subscribed.
-Configuration should allways contain the namespace URI and never the namespace index for a namespace URI.
+Configuration should allways contain the namespace URI and never the namespace index.
 - In your programming SDK usually there is a method which returns the namespace index e.g. ```session.NamespaceUris.GetIndex(machineNamespace)``` or ```client.get_namespace_index(machineNamespace)```
 - Each OPC UA server has a standard node "NamespaceArray".
 That node can be read to get the list of all namespace URIs with their corresponding index.
 It can allways be accessed via namespace index 0 and integer identifier 2255.